X links for student teachers.

 The arguments against the PSC have been discredited.

-NEW.
 Comprehensive report: Why Australia should adopt the PSC

 An Australian primary school is using England's PSC.